30kW Solar System UK: The Complete 2026 Guide for Small and Growing Businesses

 - Higher throughput or additional services

-If your current usage already sits close to the system’s annual output (~25,500 kWh), then a 30kW system will feel well-matched today but potentially tight in a few years.
-Adding extra capacity later is rarely a simple extension — it can involve new design work, additional installation costs, potential changes to the inverter or layout, and in some cases moving into G99 approval territory.
-That is why many businesses who install 30kW systems don’t regret going solar, they regret not going slightly larger when they had the chance.
-The goal is not to install the biggest system possible — it is to install a system that still feels correctly sized once your business has moved forward.
+If your current usage already sits close to the system’s annual output (~25,500 kWh), a 30kW system will feel well-matched today.
+However, it may feel tight in a few years.
+Adding capacity later is rarely a simple extension.
+It can involve new design work, additional installation costs, changes to the inverter or layout, and a fresh G99 application for the extra capacity.
+That is why many businesses who install 30kW systems don’t regret going solar — they regret not going slightly larger when they had the chance.
+The goal is not to install the biggest system possible.
+Instead, it is to install a system that still feels correctly sized once your business has moved forward.

 What the Installation Actually Involves